Friday, January 13, 2012

 He said she felt ok in her neck and the contact, but she just wasn’t using her back or hind legs, particularly her left hind.
 She also was not responding to the seat and leg aids, and it showed up most in the canter.
 The left canter was stuck, the right canter was quite unbalanced and running.
 He worked on quickening her responses to the aids, and getting her using her hind legs.
 She improved.
 He asked me to leave her for the three days, and he’d ride her again the next day.

 I ended up riding her the next day, and the next.
 He had me warm her up, then ride her in short, 3-7 minute long segments, going between a small compressed trot, walk, compressed trot, and working trot.
 Then do the same in the canter.
 The point–the shortened gait makes her bend her hind legs and prevent her from using speed to avoid the work, and the short sets respect her growing back and stifle strength.
-She, of course, threw a few temper tantrums (she is red, after all), but the frequent breaks kept her temper tantrums from evolving into our now-familiar “battle of the red-heads.”
+She, of course, threw a few objections (she is red, after all), but the frequent breaks kept her tension from evolving into a “battle of the red-heads.”
 When her temper flared up, he’d have me maintain the current level of intensity with my aids until she relaxed a little, then give her a break.
 She was not allowed use her emotions to escape the work, any more than using speed to escape the work.

 He said this was the path he has wanted to go with Venus for a long time, but she hasn’t shown the emotional maturity to let go here.
 He felt her mind was ready for it, and frankly, I was at wits end, so I was equally ready.
+The added bonus of this method is it should teach her to manage her emotions when the work got harder.

 He sent me home with the advice to use anything to get her more active and uphill EXCEPT forward.
 Yea, it was the opposite of how I rode pretty much every other horse in the barn, but at this point, I was willing to try anything.
 He cautioned me that this would probably take six months to get her committed to really bending her hind legs, but he thought I would be happy with the results if I stuck with it.
 After three days, Scott had managed to turn the tomb back into a tunnel, with dim light at the end of it.